CueNIMBY development guide

 tray.py - System tray

-Purpose: System tray UI and application coordination
+Purpose: Qt-based system tray UI and application coordination

 Key responsibilities:

-• Create system tray icon
+• Create system tray icon using QSystemTrayIcon

-• Handle menu interactions
+• Handle menu interactions with QMenu

 • Coordinate components